 iZettle raised €8.2 million ($11.2 million) in venture funding in October 2011, and around one month later announced the end of its test phase and the start of commercial availability in Sweden. iZettle’s CEO and co-founder, Jacob de Geer, just stated that roughly six months after their Swedish launch, iZettle is counting 25,000 active registered users.

 In order to use the mobile payment solution by iZettle, there is no set up fee or monthly fee that has to be paid. iZettle only charges it’s user 2.75% of the sale plus €0.15 per transaction.

-Find out more about this promising European provider of Mobile card payments and check out the following video:
+To find out more about this promising European provider of mobile card payments, you can check out the following video:

 Interested in FinTech Startups?
 Check out our Premium Report for an in-depth look.